pranjlikhanna/pranjlikhanna.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My academic journey is soon to culminate with a Bachelor's of Science in Cognitive Science, with a specialization in Machine Learning and Neural Computation, from [UC San Diego](https://ucsd.edu/).
-My journey has been a quest for knowledge, where I've mastered programming languages and delved deep into the world of statistics and data analysis.
-The magic happens when I design and fine-tune machine learning models on diverse datasets.
+I recently graduated with a Bachelor of Science in Cognitive Science, specializing in Machine Learning and Neural Computation, from [UC San Diego](https://ucsd.edu/).
+My academic journey has been a relentless pursuit of knowledge, where I've honed my programming expertise and deepened my understanding of statistics, data analysis, and machine learning.
+I thrive on the challenge of designing, training, and optimizing machine learning models across a variety of datasets.

-Beyond the screen, you'll find me either conquering marathons, immersed in captivating books, or experimenting with culinary delights.
-I see each day as an opportunity to learn, create, and make a positive impact on the world through technology.
+Beyond the screen, you might find me tackling marathons, lost in a captivating book, or experimenting with new culinary creations.
+I approach each day as a new opportunity to learn, innovate, and create a meaningful impact through technology.

-As I stride towards graduation, my focus is on applying my skills and knowledge to real-world challenges.
-Whether it's diving into the intricacies of backend development or harnessing the power of AI, I'm ready to embrace the future with open arms.
-So, let's connect, collaborate, and embark on a journey of exploration and innovation together.
+With my degree now in hand, I’m eager to apply my skills to real-world challenges.
+Whether it’s developing cutting-edge AI solutions, exploring backend systems, or leveraging data science to make informed decisions, I’m ready to dive in and contribute.
+Let’s connect, collaborate, and explore the possibilities together.

-If you wish to know me more, feel free to contact me in any of the following methods down the page.
+Feel free to reach out through the contact methods listed below.